Contesting Your Ticket

-An arraignment is a hearing where an individual is advised by the Court of his/her rights and the charges against him/her.
-Youl will be asked to enter a plea of guilty, not guilty or no contest.
-Note that the citing officer will not be present in court at this time.
+An arraignment is a hearing where the Court advises an individual of his/her rights and the charges against him/her.
+You will be asked to enter a plea of guilty, not guilty, or no contest.
+Note that the citing officer will not be present in Court at this time.
 The arraignment is the first step to scheduling a court trial where you can contest your citation.
 Arraignments are usually done at Walk-In Court.

 Trial by Written Declaration